scipion-em/docs/docs/scipion-modes/how-to-install.rst

 Installing other plugins
 ========================

-To list available plugins you can use the plugin manager (recommended) or, alternatively, use the `command line tool <install-plugins-command-line>`_.
+To list available plugins you can use the plugin manager (recommended) or, alternatively, use the :ref:`command line tool <install-plugins-command-line>`.

 To open the plugin manager, start Scipion (run **scipion3**) and choose **Others** > **Plugin manager** on the top bar.
 There, any plugin can be easily installed.